The begin method in C++ for multimap is employed to retrieve an iterator pointing to the initial element within the multimap container.

 Room2 = 200

-In the above example, we are using an STL algorithm for-each to iterate over the multimap.
-It will iterate on each of the multimap element and call the callback provided by us.
+In the previous example, we utilized an STL algorithm for-each to loop through the multimap.
+This process involves iterating over each element within the multimap and executing the specified callback function that we have defined.

 Example 3

-Let's see a simple example to iterate over the multimap using while loop:
+Let's explore a basic illustration on how to iterate through a multimap using a while loop:

 #include <iostream>